evfeal/evanalvarez.xyz/README.md

 # evanalvarez.xyz

-This is my personal website, it's written in svelte.js, and the UI library is DaisyUI
+This is my personal website, written in svelte.js and DaisyUI as a UI library.

-it's not finished right now, but this is the rough start!
+Its kinda mid right now, but its gonna get better, trust me!